whatthejeff/nyancat-scoreboard/README.md

 The recommended way to install the Nyan Cat Scoreboard is [through composer](http://getcomposer.org).
-Just create a `composer.json` file and run the `php composer.phar install --dev` command to install it:
+Just create a `composer.json` file and run the `php composer.phar install` command to install it:

 ~~~json
 {